balbuf/cd-collection.sh/README.md

 $ cdc set ssh
 ```

-show   Show any aliases pointing to the current directory

 ### rm (remove)

 Attempt to remove an existing alias.
 Returns an error if the alias is not valid